Cluster solver

 threshold_matrix_elements: float

-In the final evaluation a lot of matrix elements evalute to zero and hence do not need to be included, when performing the summation for each frequency.
+In the final evaluation a lot of matrix elements evaluate to zero and hence do not need to be included, when performing the summation for each frequency.
 We therefore remove all matrix elements below this threshold beforehand.

 verbose: int Verbosity of output